-A new study published in the Journal of the American Medical Association found that treating addiction with chronic care management may not be as effective as once thought.
+A study published in the Journal of the American Medical Association found that treating addiction with chronic care management may not be as effective as once thought.
 Researchers followed more than 560 adults with various substance abuse problems over a period of one year.
-At the 12 month mark, abstinence rates for those receiving chronic care management (44%) compared to those who did not (42%) were not significantly different at the time of follow-up.
+At the 12-month mark, abstinence rates for those receiving chronic care management (44%) compared to those who did not (42%) were not significantly different at the time of follow-up.

 Although there are many more factors that go into solving addiction on an individual level, the study results were shocking to many doctors who believe addiction should be treated as a chronic disease since it is classified as one.

 Why Do Some People Recover From Addiction While Others Don’t?

 There are plenty of theories as to when, why and how some people recover from addiction.
 These theories include: